by Sara Pennypacker (2006)

 An Intro and Sweet Spot selection.

-In Clementine, by Sara Pennypacker, we experience life through the viewpoint of Clementine, a feisty, firecracker of a third-grade girl, who is having a really bumpy week.
-It starts of on Monday with trying to help a friend who has glue in her hair and having everything go wrong…and the week goes downhill from there.
+In Clementine by Sara Pennypacker, we experience life through the viewpoint of a feisty, firecracker of a third-grade girl, who is having a really bumpy week.
+It starts off on a Monday when Clementine tries to help a friend who has glue in her hair by cutting off all of her hair!
+Everything goes wrong, and the week goes downhill from there.

 “And then Margaret went all historical, and the art teacher went all historical, and nobody could think of anything to do except the regular thing, which is: send me to the principal’s office.”

 The principal’s office is familiar place for Clementine who has lots of trouble sitting still.
 But it’s not her fault.
 As she explains, she is “allergic to sitting still.”

 “My brother is allergic to peanuts.
 If he eats one he gets all itchy and swelled up and he can’t breathe right.
 If I try to sit still I get all itchy and swelled up and I can’t breathe right.
 So that means I’m allergic to sitting still.”

 Clementine navigates challenges at home and school.
 Students will easily identify with her being unfairly accused, having to help out parents with projects, and being asked to make all sorts of amends.
 Most of the time, she tries to do the right thing and ends up doing the wrong thing.
 But she does manage to help her father free their apartment’s front steps from an army of pigeons’ poop, devising a nifty solution the Great Pigeon War.